 We know not everyone has hours to make their own bone broth.
 At Kroma Wellness, we are simplifying how people integrate functional superfood nutrition into their daily lives.
-With our bone broth, you can skip the trips to the butcher and save the time spent making your broth, while still reaping all of the nutritional benefits bone broth has to offer.
+With our bone broth, you can skip the trips to the butcher and save time, all while still reaping all of the nutritional benefits bone broth has to offer.

 Does It Matter Which Kind of Bones I Use?

-More importantly than the specific types of bones, the variety of bones matters more, so you then have more variety of nutrients and flavor.
+More important than the specific types of bones is the variety of bones, as this increases the variety of nutrients and flavor.

-You want to be sure to include bones that have a lot of connective tissue, like feet, knuckles, and joints, as these have the most concentration of collagen.
+You want to be sure to include bones that have a lot of connective tissue, like feet, knuckles, and joints, as these have the highest concentration of collagen.

 Larger beef bones are full of nutrients, too.
 Meatier bones like oxtail and short ribs add more flavor to your broth.

-Making sure you have some of the different types will give you a more robust soup flavor and more health benefits.
+Making sure you have a variety of bone types will give you a more robust soup flavor and more health benefits.